amolenaar/brewberry-pi-python/README.md

     python -m brewberry [--fake]

 The --fake option can be given to start the fake (non raspberry) io driver.

+The web server will be listening on port 9080.

 To start the application at boot time, add the following lines to /etc/rc.local: